 A donor may make a gift of life insurance to the Community Foundation by irrevocably designating the Foundation as the exclusive beneficiary for life insurance policies owned by the donor or by designating the Foundation as a percentage beneficiary.
 Contributions of Life Insurance also may be made by contributing a fully or partially paid policy or by purchasing a new policy in which the Foundation is named owner.
 The Foundation may accept gifts of life insurance policies so long as: (a) the policy is not encumbered (i.e., there is no outstanding loan against the policy); and (b) the Foundation is made the policy's owner and primary beneficiary.
 When premium payments can no longer be made because there is insufficient value in the policy to keep it in force, or because the Foundation chooses to discontinue premium payments, the policy will be surrendered.
-The Foundation may accept gifts of life insurance policy to establish a new component fund at the Foundation must meet the applicable minimum funding requirement.
+The Foundation may accept gifts of life insurance policy in any amount to any existing fund.
+Gifts of life insurance policy to establish a new component fund at the Foundation must meet the applicable minimum funding requirement.
 Each gift of life insurance policy giving rise to a charitable deduction of more than \$5,000 must be appraised in accordance with federal tax law.